Vol. 149, No. 4 — February 25, 2015

 P.C.
 2015-98 February 5, 2015

-His Excellency the Governor General in Council, on the recommendation of the Minister of Agriculture and Agri-Food, pursuant to section 2 (see footnote a) of the Agricultural Products Marketing Act (see footnote b), hereby makes the annexed British Columbia Cranberry Order.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 20(1) (see footnote a) and paragraph 97(1)(a) of the Special Import Measures Act (see footnote b), makes the annexed Regulations Amending the Special Import Measures Regulations.

 COMING INTO FORCE